Indigenous Forestry Initiative

 In June 2017, the Government of Canada expanded the IFI with an additional $10 million in funding over three years (2017 – 2020) from the Softwood Lumber Action Plan.

-If you have questions about the IFI, contact a regional liaison officer.
+To request more information or if you have questions about the IFI, contact the IFI team

 - Atlantic Forestry Centre (NB, NS, PE, NL)